rebeccalwagner/PPOL_5203_FinalProject/README.md

 All reddit data regarding public safety sentiment was scraped from three subreddits: r/washingtondc, r/wasdc, aand r/DCforRent.
 Files for scraping and cleaning this data can be found in `files/reddit_scraping`

 1. Scrape Reddit data using the three `get_reddit` notebooks.
-Each outputs two csv files, one for threads and one for comments
+Functions are pulled from `praw_functions.py`.
+Each outputs two csv files, one for threads and one for comments.
-These notebooks pull from `praw_functions.py`.

 2. Clean & combine scraped reddit csv files using `cleaning_reddit_data.ipynb`

 3. Search for and drop any commments that are obviously not safety related using `remove_non_starters.ipynb`

+### GPT Classification and Sentiment Analysis

+Cleaned and scraped Reddit data was classified as either safety related or not safety related.
+Sentiment analysis was preformed on all safety related comments.
+Files used to classify reddit data and preform sentiment analysis through ChatGPT API can be found in `files/gpt`

+1. Run scraped reddit files through `run_gpt_api` to code for safety relevance and sentiment analysis in small batches.

+2. Combine output files using `combine_coded_data`

+3. Clean the resulting single file using `clean_gpt_output`

+### Analysis